 Members and the community are invited to submit news items that may be of interest to fellow historians.
 Please send your items to email@example.com and firstname.lastname@example.org including the date, time, a brief description, and related images or logos plus contact details including web links, email addresses or phone numbers as applicable.

-The History Queensland, 6-Monthly General Meeting, will be held at Redcliffe on Saturday 23 October 2022 after the Sands of Time conference.
+The History Queensland, 6-Monthly General Meeting, will be held at Redcliffe on Saturday, 23 October 2022, at 1:00 pm.

 Zoom Service available to members, visit the Service page for more information

 History Queensland is sad to announce that our wonderful Patron, Bill Kitson, has decided to resign from the Patron’s role for personal reasons.
 Bill was a fantastic patron, and we are sad to lose him.
 He always answered our requests for assistance.
 He regularly attended our AGMs and more often than not, would speak of his historical research around surveyors and their families.

 We wish Bill and his family a wonderful future and hope he keeps in touch.